ProfessorStrenn/workspace-cs106/README.md

 &nbsp;
 # TO USE
 1. Download [workspace-cs106-v4.zip](https://github.com/ProfessorStrenn/workspace-cs106/releases/download/v4.0/workspace-cs106-v4.zip)
-2. Unzip it (if you are on a CS lab computer, unzip this archive onto the root of the X: drive).
+2. If you are on a CS Lab computer:
+    1. Unzip this archive onto the root of the X: drive.
-2. Launch Eclipse (if you are on a CS Lab computer, double-click the `C106 - Eclipse - Java` shortcut).
+    2. Double-click the `C106 - Eclipse - Java` shortcut.
+3. If you are on your own computer:
-3. File | Switch Workspace | Other...
+    1. File | Switch Workspace | Other...
-4. Navigate to where you unzipped workspace-cs106-v4.
+    2. Navigate to where you unzipped workspace-cs106-v4.
-5. Click OK, then click OK again.
+    3. Click OK, then click OK again.
-6. If you haven't already done so, check out the [time-saving features that the workspace offers](#WORKSPACE-CS106)
+4. If you haven't already done so, check out the [time-saving features that the workspace offers](#WORKSPACE-CS106)